-Delicious paneer cubes marinated with fragrant mint, cilantro, yogurt and spices and roasted quickly in the oven!
-This easy hariyali paneer tikka, also called hara bhara paneer tikka or pudina (mint) paneer tikka could be the favorite appetizer at your next party.
+Delicious baked paneer cubes with aromatic flavors of mint, cilantro, yogurt and spices!
+This easy hariyali paneer tikka, also called hara bhara paneer tikka or pudina paneer tikka could be the favorite appetizer at your next party.

 About The Recipe